Niassa Reserve Mozambique

 A clutch of eco-lodges and ethical tourism camps are now popping up here, attracting safari-goers eager to see the frontline of African preservation.

 The Niassa Special Reserve in northern Mozambique is one of Africa’s largest protected areas covering 42,300 km2, the wildest, and most spectacular protected areas.
-It is connected to the Selous Game Reserve in southern Tanzania which covers an area of 55,000 kmby the Selous-Niassa corridor and remains connected by a natural corridor of forestry concessions to the Quirimbas National Park which covers an area of 7,506 km2 to its east on the coast of northern Mozambique.
+It is connected to the Selous Game Reserve in southern Tanzania which covers an area of 55,000 km2 by the Selous-Niassa corridor and remains connected by a natural corridor of forestry concessions to the Quirimbas National Park which covers an area of 7,506 km2 to its east on the coast of northern Mozambique.

 Things to do Niassa Reserve Mozambique